 - Do not use multiple canonical tags.
-If your blog or site has multiple canonical tags then it will be considered as bad SEO practice.
+If your blog or site has multiple canonical tags, then it will be considered as bad SEO practice.
 Try to use only one canonical tag with clear preferences.
-I have also written a post on the things that hurt SEO, so i recommend you to read it.
+I have also written a post on the things that hurt SEO, so I recommend you to read it.

 - Never use the canonical tags on the Links which are shortened.
 Applying a tag to the shortened URL will end up in many errors.
 It will be better to use shortened links for Better indexing.

 - For solving the canonical issue with mobile versions of the website.
-Google has suggested using the two Rel tags, (rel=”alternate” and rel=”canonical”) which specifies that URL of the mobile version is showing the same content as the other site. (although as due to the responsiveness of the page, bloggers are not using the re=”alternate” tag.
-The site are being responsive that means one can use the same themes the website on the desktop and mobile devices as well).
+Google has suggested using the two Rel tags, (rel=”alternate” and rel=”canonical”) which specify that URL of the mobile version is showing the same content as the other site. (although as due to the responsiveness of the page, bloggers are not using the re=”alternate” tag.
+The site is being responsive that means one can use the same themes the website on the desktop and mobile devices as well).
 But if you are still willing to apply this tag then here is the perfect tag for it. <link rel=”alternate” href=”your link (URL of your blog)” media=” only screen and (max-width :640px)”>

 - As I mentioned earlier also that it will be a waste of time to place the canonical tag outside the header tag.
-So, if you are not using the tag in the section (<head> header section</header>) then Google bots will not be able to grab that tag and your site will end up in a penalty.
+So, if you are not using the tag in the section (<head> header section</header>) then Google bots will not be able to grab that tag, and your site will end up in a penalty.

 - Using multiple canonical tags will also be a waste of time.
 As search engines are going to ignore those tags and your blog or website will face many errors and many cases Google penalty.

 - Do to use redirects like 301 and 302.
 Because these forces search engines to grab one extra URL.
-In actual Google crawls 2 URL and if this redirection is done permanently instead of a temporary redirection then you can face the Google penalty.
+In actual Google crawls 2 URL and if this redirection is done permanently instead of a temporary redirection, then you can face the Google penalty.
 And even the 404 code for a long time could make a penalty for your website.

 Finally, what I want to Say:

-On-page SEO is more important than Off-page because if the On-Page SEO is not done correctly then doing Off-Page SEO is a waste of time.
-So, canonicalization is an important part of On-page SEO and this canonical issue must be solved with perfection to get rid of the Google Penalty.
+On-page SEO is more important than Off-page SEO because if the On-Page SEO is not done correctly then doing Off-Page SEO is a waste of time.
+So, canonicalization is an important part of On-page SEO, and this canonical issue must be solved with perfection to get rid of the Google Penalty.

 So, if you are still facing any problem with the canonical issue or have any question, feel free to ask through your comments.